dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 # [Windows](#tab/windows)

-The following example shows an event handler for the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop?displayProperty=nameWithType> event that process an item that's been dragged from a *source* application to your *destination* application:
+The following example shows an event handler for the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop?displayProperty=nameWithType> event that processes an item that's been dragged from a *source* application to your *destination* application:

 ```csharp
 #if WINDOWS